 Process 2: Voice-to-text comments

-1)Using SkillShark on your mobile device, you (or any other evaluator) will navigate to the event you are evaluating and select the player(s) they will be scoring.
+1)Using SkillShark on your mobile device, you (or any other evaluator) will navigate to the event you are evaluating and select the player(s) you will be scoring.

 2) Let’s suppose you are evaluating athletes on their hitting skills in baseball and want to leave a comment for a specific player regarding his power.